Aloso/fastjade/README.md

 ## Not supported yet

+This implementation supports javascript and the most common features.
 Here are some missing jade features that are less essential.

   * Filters like `:coffee-script`, `:babel`, `:uglify-js`, `:less`, and `:markdown-it`
   * Single quotes for html attributes like: `html(lang='en')`